source-data/sd-graph/README.md

 # sd-graph
-[Source Data](http://sourcedata.embo.org) is a platform built by [EMBO](embo.org) in collaboration with [Vital-IT](https://www.vital-it.ch/) to make papers and datasets discoverable based on the experiments show in figures.
+[SourceData](http://sourcedata.embo.org) is a platform built by [EMBO](https://embo.org) in collaboration with [Vital-IT](https://www.vital-it.ch/) to make papers and datasets discoverable based on the experiments shown in figures.

 When refering to SourceData, please cite the following paper: